talkking/PrunerGPT/README.md

 ## Demo

-One can try MixGPT via the colab demo - `demo.ipynb`.
+One can try PrunerGPT via the colab demo - `demo.ipynb`.

 ## Cite